Child Custody Lawyer in Delray Beach

 Call our law office at (561) 600-5711 today to schedule your consultation with our team!
-Our child custody lawyers have an office in Delray Beach, FL.
+Our child custody lawyer in Delray Beach can help!

 How Is Child Custody Determined in Florida?

-The court’s primary consideration when awarding custody is always the best interests of the child in question.
-If both parents are able to come to an agreement on custody and visitation schedules, the judge is generally willing to accept that decision without trouble.
-However, when there is disagreement, the resulting battle can be fierce.
+The court’s primary consideration when awarding custody is always the best interests of the child.
+If both parents agree on custody and visitation schedules, the judge will generally approve that decision.
+However, when parents cannot agree, the resulting dispute can become complex.

 Florida custody laws take a wide variety of factors into account when determining child custody, including: